German-speaking Community of Belgium

 Bordering the Netherlands, Germany and Luxembourg, the area has its own parliament and government at Eupen.
 The German-speaking Community of Belgium was annexed in 1920 from Germany.
-There are also some other areas where German is spoken that belonged to Belgium before 1920, but are not part of the German-speaking Community: Bleiberg-Welkenraedt-Baelen in northeastern province of Liège and Arelerland (the city of Arlon and some of its nearby villages in southeastern province of Belgian Luxembourg), although German is declining in them due to the expansion of French.
+There are also some other areas where German is spoken that belonged to Belgium before 1920, but these are not part of the German-speaking Community.
+This category includes the Bleiberg-Welkenraedt-Baelen area in the northeastern part of the province of Liège, as well as Arelerland (the city of Arlon and some nearby villages in the southeastern portion of the province of Belgian Luxembourg).
+However, German is declining in these areas outside of the core German-speaking Community due to the expansion of French.